 There are two types of NDAs: unilateral and mutual.
-A unilateral NDA is a one-way contract, where a business is protecting their secrets or trade information.
-It’s the most common in cases where a business is seeking confidentiality from an employee or contractor.
+A unilateral NDA is a one-way contract, where a business is protecting its secrets or trade info.
+It’s the most common when a business is seeking confidentiality from an employee or contractor.
 A mutual NDA is used when two businesses need to protect each other’s secrets.

-For example, vendor/partners often create mutual NDAs.
-Mutual NDAs protect both parties equally when they work together on common initiatives—such as a merger or have a manufacturer/supplier relationship.
+For example, vendors/partners often create mutual NDAs.
+Mutual NDAs protect both parties equally when they work together on common initiatives such as a merger, or have a manufacturer/supplier relationship.

 The Unilateral Non-Disclosure Agreement

 Unilateral NDAs are more common.
 In a unilateral NDA, the business discloses the information to another party and the party that receives the information agrees not to disclose the information.
 This is commonly used with employees or investors of a company.